 Whether you should or should not be taking birth control pills in treating acne depends on your medical history as there certain medical conditions that may worsen when using an oral contraceptive.

 Birth control pills are usually considered as a common treatment option, especially among young women.
-However, it’s best to seek a dermatologist or an OB-GYN first before starting to take birth control pills in treating acne and ask for any recommendations or even inform them of any previous medical issues you may have.
+However, it’s best to seek a dermatologist or an OB-GYN first before starting to take birth control pills in treating acne and ask for any recommendations other than birth control if you aren't comfortable taking it.
+Inform them of any previous medical issues you may have.
 Birth control pills are generally safe and affordable compared to other prescription medications used for treating acne.
 However, if you are coming off the birth control pills, you could experience an increase in acne again.
-Here's how you can go off birth control without breaking out.
+Here's how you cango off birth control without breaking out.

 Have you been prescribed birth control pills to help reduce your acne?
-Let us know your experience and if it's worked for you in the comments!
+Let us know your experience in the comments!

 Sign up to get the latest on sales, new releases and more …